 If possible, help provide or arrange assistance for members of the community in need.
 Check in on neighbors and offer support.

 Does your community have the resources they need?
 Do your employees and neighbors have the non-perishable food items they’ll need in the event of a hurricane warning or evacuation?
-Consider making a company contribution to your community, either by donating resources such as sandbags and plywood or canned food and water bottles to nearby shelters or directly to your neighbors and employees.
+Consider making a company contribution to your community.
+Donate resources such as sandbags and plywood or canned food and water bottles to nearby shelters or directly to your neighbors and employees!

 Donating time is a fantastic way to help your community prepare, too.